Spend 24 Hours Supporting Asian-Owned Businesses in Charlotte

 by Alice Lee

-As you’re making weekend plans or simply thinking about what to eat next, here’s a 24-hour guide on how you can support Asian-owned businesses in the area.
+As you’re making weekend plans or simply thinking about what to eat next, here’s a 24-hour guide on how you can support and enjoy Asian-owned businesses across the area.

 Jumpstart your morning with Dim Sum, a large range of small dishes that’s typically enjoyed family-style for breakfast or lunch, at Dragon Court near Eastway Park.
 Make sure to order the Shrimp Rice Noodle Crepes, Steamed Roast Pork Buns, Deep Fried Chive Biscuits and Stuffed Bean Curd, too.

-Next, head over to Asian Market just five minutes away to get your grocery shopping done.
-The supermarket opened in 2020, featuring handmade baos, an expansive assortment of fresh produce, live seafood and an ever-rotating buffet line of Chinese dishes you can order as part of a lunch box with steamed rice.
+Next, head over to Asian Market to grab some groceries.
+The supermarket opened in 2020 and features handmade baos, an expansive assortment of fresh produce, live seafood and an ever-rotating buffet line of Chinese dishes you can order as part of a lunch box with steamed rice.

-Now it’s time to get that haircut you’ve been putting off.
-Call ahead and schedule an appointment with owner and hairstylist Binh at Binh Beauty Salon in Plaza Midwood.
+With your belly full and your pantry stocked, it’s time for some self-care.
+Schedule an appointment with owner and hairstylist Binh at Binh Beauty Salon in Plaza Midwood.
 Binh only accepts cash so you may need to stop by an ATM beforehand.
+While you’re at it, grab some tip money and head to Mimosas Nail Bar in Villa Heights for a luxury manicure and pedicure.

-After you’re done, head down the street to ShareTea on Central Avenue for a pick-me-up bubble tea.
-Keep it classic and get the fresh milk tea with bubbles, or get a customer favorite: the Wintermelon Tea with light ice.
+Now that your nails are Instagram-worthy, head down the street to ShareTea on Central Avenue for a bubble tea to hold in the perfect shot.
+Keep it classic and get the fresh milk tea with bubbles or get a customer favorite: the Wintermelon Tea with light ice.
 If you thought Starbucks drinks were incredibly customizable, you haven’t been to a bubble tea shop.
-You can personalize your drink with countless topping options (boba, pudding, herbal jelly, aloe vera, etc.), add fresh milk foam, adjust the sweetness level and specify the amount of ice in your drink.
+You can personalize your drink by adding countless topping options (boba, pudding, herbal jelly, aloe vera, etc.) or fresh milk foam, adjusting the sweetness level and even specifying the amount of ice in your drink.

-No matter the weather, grab a bowl of noodle soup or pho (rice noodles with beef broth and herbs) from Pho Hoa; head over to South End for Khao Soy (noodles in a spicy and sweet coconut-based broth) at Rai Lay; or opt for Vegetable Ramen at YUME in the Gold District.
-Red Ginger, a Japanese steakhouse in Uptown, has popular hibachi and bento box lunch specials.
+Hungry again?
+Grab a bowl of noodle soup or pho (rice noodles with beef broth and herbs) from Lang Van Vietnamese; head over to South End for Khao Soy (noodles in a spicy and sweet coconut-based broth) at Rai Lay; or opt for Vegetable Ramen at YUME in the Gold District.
+If you're looking for a deal, Red Ginger, a Japanese steakhouse in Uptown, has popular hibachi and bento box lunch specials.
 If you’re open to venturing a bit further south, check out the Niu Rou Mian (beef noodle soup) at Taste of SHU in Quail Hollow.

 There are countless dinner options to choose from in the Queen City.
 Go for the Yakiniku (Japanese BBQ) at Gyu-Kaku in Uptown, sushi at Yamazaru in South End or Japanese food at Musashi in South Charlotte.
 For authentic, handmade dumplings, the Dumpling Flight at Sun's Kitchen is a must-try.
 Or check out Botiwalla at Optimist Hall, an Indian street food concept from James Beard-nominated chef Meherwan Irani.
 From the Lamb Burgers to the Chicken Tikka, there’s no shortage of delicious Indian food to try.

 No evening is complete without a nightcap, or several.
-Try the Yogurt Soju (Korean distilled alcohol with Yakult yogurt drink) at Seoul Food Meat Company and a craft cocktail from Hawkers Asian Street Food in South End.
+Try the Yogurt Soju (Korean distilled alcohol with Yakult yogurt drink) at Seoul Food Meat Company or a craft cocktail from Hawkers Asian Street Food.
+End the night with some dancing at one of the many places DJ Billy Leng spins.
+Check out his instagram for his latest bookings.